Yo what's up!

-I'm gonna talk about some of my biggest takeaways from it on this review.
+I'm gonna talk about some of my biggest takeaways from it in this review.

-Intro - Who we are... (& How long we've been studying Straight Line Persuasion)
+Intro - Who We Are...(and how long we've been studying Straight Line Persuasion)

 Before we get into it.

-Me and Shiv run a lead generation business, which allow us to not just sell products for other people and earn a measly commission, but use our sales skills to acquire small business clients that pay us recurring monthly fee for our marketing skills which turn into long-term passive income.
+What's cool about our lead generation business, is that it gives us the freedom to not just sell products for other people and earn a measly commission, but to use our sales skills to acquire small business clients that pay us a recurring monthly fee for our marketing skills, which turn into long-term passive income.

 Hence why lead-gen is my top recommendation if you're looking to start your own business.